RubixML/ML/docs/basic-introduction.md

 > **Note:** Typically, 0.2 is a good default choice however your mileage may vary.
 The important thing to note here is the trade off between more data for training and more data to produce better testing results.

-To return a score from the Hold Out validator using the Accuracy metric, pass in an untrained estimator instance along with a dataset.
+To return a score from the Hold Out validator using the [Accuracy](https://docs.rubixml.com/en/latest/cross-validation/metrics/accuracy.html) metric, pass in an untrained estimator instance along with the entire dataset.

 ```php
 use Rubix\ML\CrossValidation\HoldOut;